-For 114 years Catholic Extension has partnered with dioceses and parishes, religious sisters and priests, and various faith-based nonprofits that offer direct pastoral and charitable care to immigrant families on the southern border.
-In the last ten years, we have funded more than $20 million in assistance to border regions.
+For more than a century, Catholic Extension has partnered with dioceses and parishes, religious sisters and priests, and various faith-based nonprofits that offer direct pastoral and charitable care to immigrant families on the southern border.
+In the last ten years, we have funded more than $20.8 million in assistance to border regions.

 This organization in Nogales, Ariz., provides research and advocacy, as well as direct humanitarian assistance to migrants on both sides of the U.S.-Mexico border.
 Catholic Extension’s funding allowed them to expand the legal aid component of their program.

 The center was created to provide a way-station for asylum seekers from Central American countries moving through McAllen, Texas.
 It has been generously housed in the parish hall of Sacred Heart Church in McAllen.
 Thanks in part to a Catholic Extension grant of $100,000, a new facility will be built to continue the work of the respite center.

 The respite center mainly serves women and children who have traveled together as a family and have been paroled from detention centers while they await their asylum court hearing.
 This ministry provides welcomed relief and support, especially for those fleeing traumatic and life-threatening circumstances in their home countries.

 La Posada Providencia in San Benito, Texas, provides emergency shelter for men, women and children fleeing from political oppression, violence and poverty and seeking asylum in the United States.
 It opened in 1989 and now has five full-time employees and 20 volunteers who serve 400 immigrants annually.
 They offer housing, food, English classes and transportation.

 “We teach life skills,” said former-director Sister Telkamp, of the Congregation of Divine Providence:

 We don’t preach the Gospel, but we live it by what we do.”